-In addition to access to the formal gardens, guests staying at Lane Cottage can use the tennis court by prior arrangement with the owners and enjoy a number of superb walks from the doorstep.
+In addition to access to the formal gardens, guests staying at Lane Cottage can use the tennis court and summer gardens by prior arrangement with the owners and enjoy a number of superb walks from the doorstep.
 The pretty village of Leitholm, complete with pub, is about ten minutes’ walk away while the more extensive amenities of the historic town of Coldstream are a ten-minute drive from the cottage.

 Access through the rear of the property into hallway with hanging space.